illumine/articles/Web-Business-Site-Construction-A-Z/Web-Business-Site-Construction-A-Z.md

 **Certificate user/password if there is one.
 This is your server’s validity!**

-The certificate can be tested for password with openSSL tools.
+The certificate can be tested for password with openSSL tools(https://sourceforge.net/projects/openssl/).

-You can do the same with self-signed certificates, but for a Web Selling Site this is not an option….
+You can do the same with self-signed certificates, but for a Selling Web Site this is not an option….
 So you need to create certificates and get them signed from a 3rd party.

-If you want this to be done on your own, then follow:
+Nevertheless, If you want this to be done on your own, then follow:

 https://github.com/illumine/articles/blob/master/Enable-SSL-for-your-Wordpress-Plesk-site-using-a-free-authority-signed-certificate/Enable-SSL-for-your-Wordpress-Plesk-site-using-a-free-authority-signed-certificate.md